 The Atlassian Intelligence Virtual Agent serves as Atlassian's AI chatbot, designed to handle common Tier 1 support requests.
 It leverages large language models to provide instant answers and collect necessary information from users before human agent intervention.

-Its AI Answers feature is primarily built to retrieve information from your company's Confluence knowledge base.
-The effectiveness and accuracy of its responses are directly dependent on the quality of your Confluence documentation.
+Its AI Answers feature is built to retrieve information directly from your company's Confluence knowledge base.
+This ensures that the agent provides answers based on your most reliable, mature documentation.